Your List of Financial Goals

 Start saving

-Today, most Americans aren’t saving enough money every month to cover themselves in an emergency.3 That can feel scary.
+Today, many Americans aren’t saving enough money every month to cover themselves in an emergency.3 That can feel scary.
 If you find yourself in this situation, consider opening a savings account, which you can do from virtually anywhere.
 That way, there will be an account that’s just for saving money.
 You can even set it up so that a portion of every paycheck gets deposited automatically.

 Buy a home on your terms